Updated 1st June 2021

 I'm coming from overseas, when can I plan to visit Sabah?

 The simple answer is that we don't know.
-At this time, Malaysia's borders are closed to overseas visitors until 31st March 2021, a further update should be available by this date.
-The Malaysian government is currently working on establishing travel corridors with neighbouring areas such as Singapore & Hong Kong but has not provided a timeline for borders re-opening.
+At this time, Malaysia's borders are closed to overseas visitors and we haven't been provided with a timeline for re-opening.
+Vaccination is underway and is expected to be completed by the end of 2021, we therefore hope that by 2022 travel in and out of Malaysia will have resumed.
 In view of this, we are working to make our booking terms as flexible as possible, in the event that borders haven't reopened in time for your planned holiday, we will be happy to assist you to postpone until such time as you are able to visit.
 We are also offering deposit-free bookings for a number of our tours, please just contact us to find out more or view our flexible booking policy here.